richsaleh/dbt_starter/README.md

 # Example Data Warehouse Project

-This is the [__dbt__](https://www.getdbt.com/) project for our data warehouse.
+This is an example [__dbt__](https://www.getdbt.com/) project for data warehouse project.

 ## Quickstart

 1. Install [dbt](https://docs.getdbt.com/docs/installation)
 2. Clone repo
 3. Create a profile file with connections to your Snowflake or Redshift instance in `~/.dbt/profiles.yml`.
-Make sure to create both production `prod` and development `dev` sections for your database (Redshift, Snowflake or BigQuery) and set the default target to `dev`.
-[Instructions](https://docs.getdbt.com/docs/configure-your-profile)
+Make sure to create both production `prod` and development `dev` sections for your database (Redshift, Snowflake or BigQuery) and set the default target to `dev`, following these [instructions](https://docs.getdbt.com/docs/configure-your-profile)

 For example:
 ```
 my-profile: